jlmelville/smallvis/docs/pacmap.md

 ## Changelog

+* December 25 2021
+  * Add the 20NG dataset to the analysis of the effect of PCA.
 * December 24 2021
   * Add some more datasets for the nearest neighbor histograms.
 * December 23 2021